IF-RewardBench: Benchmarking Judge Models for Instruction-Following Evaluation: IF-RewardBench

 \subsection{Dataset Stastics}

 The final IF-RewardBench contains 842 instructions across three types, as shown in Table \ref{tab:data_stastic}.
-For each instruction, we collect $m=8$ responses from a single LLM, filtering out those unrelated to any preference relations.
+For each instruction, we collect $m=8$ responses from a single LLM, filtering out those responses unrelated to any preference relations.
 On average, each preference graph contains 7.14 responses and 10.86 preference relations, highlighting its structural complexity.
 Among these responses, 74.6\% of constraints are annotated as "followed".
-Our annotation process achieves a Cohen’s Kappa \cite{cohen1960coefficient} of 0.67 in initial instruction-following annotation and 0.87 in cross-validation, indicating almost perfect agreement and high data quality.
-Unlike existing benchmarks that mainly consider code-verifiable constraints and their \textit{And} composition, IF-RewardBench covers a more diverse spectrum of constraints, as shown in Figure \ref{fig:constraint_distribution}.
-We also provide a length difference analysis in Appendix \ref{app:length_difference_analysis}.
+Our annotation process achieves a Cohen’s Kappa coefficient \cite{cohen1960coefficient} of 0.67 in initial instruction-following annotation and 0.87 in cross-validation, indicating almost perfect agreement and high data quality.
+Unlike existing benchmarks that mainly consider code-verifiable constraints and their \textit{And} composition, IF-RewardBench covers a more diverse spectrum of constraints categories and their composition types, as shown in Figure \ref{fig:constraint_distribution}.
+We also conduct a length difference analysis in Appendix \ref{app:length_difference_analysis} and confirm that the preference relations are not confounded by length bias \cite{zheng2023judging}.